JPMorgan makes global business travel service pact

-March 8 (Reuters) - JPMorgan Chase & Co said it had entered into a partnership with AirPlus International, a business travel manager owned by Deutsche Lufthansa AG , to offer expense tracking systems and commercial credit cards to multinational corporations.
+(Reuters) - JPMorgan Chase & Co said it had entered into a partnership with AirPlus International, a business travel manager owned by Deutsche Lufthansa AG (LHAG.DE), to offer expense tracking systems and commercial credit cards to multinational corporations.

 The deal will provide the New York-based bank with access to AirPlus’ European travel payment systems and will give AirPlus entry to JPMorgan’s North American corporate customers, executives from the companies said.